rafaelportela/go-concurrency-patterns/README.md

 The improved version uses the nil channel pattern.
-An attempt to receive an item from a `nil` channel doesn't panic, it blocks the same way a defined channel would when no value is available, *it's a feature, not a bug*.
+An attempt to receive an item from a `nil` channel doesn't panic, it blocks the same way a defined channel would when no value is available - *it's a feature, not a bug*.
 Inside of a select-case, the `nil` channel will just be ignored.

 ```